|

 wings are pale orange in colour.
 Its scientific name was Aeshna brevistyla and

-changed to Adversaeschna brevistyla lately.
+changed to Adversaeschna brevistyla recently.

 -